-> I love to uplift my students and create space to unwind and reset.
+I love sharing this beautiful practice that has been passed down from generations.
 My aim is to help develop your own self practice and help you tune into yourself, in order to cultivate greater awareness on and off the mat.
 I teach a strong practice that is set at a mindful pace to connect to the breath.
 My intention is for you to leave feeling uplifted, grounded and more present.

-> There are so many styles of yoga and teachers to choose from.
+There are so many styles of yoga and teachers to choose from.
 To help I have described your class on this website including the postures so that you know what you will get.
 With Dynamic Yoga the attraction to me was its simplicity and the fact that I could pick it up quickly and see the benefits.
 I have since used this as a basis and now incorporate other styles of yoga such as Astanga, Yin and Vinyasa Flow into my personal practice.

 Please call me if you need any more information or just some general advice.
 I hope this helps and maybe we will meet some day.